gohugoio/hugo/content/en/tools/migrations.md

 - [wordpress-to-hugo-exporter](https://github.com/SchumacherFM/wordpress-to-hugo-exporter) - A one-click WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Hugo.
 (Note: If you have trouble using this plugin, you can [export your site for Jekyll](https://wordpress.org/plugins/jekyll-exporter/) and use Hugo's built in Jekyll converter listed above.)
 - [exitwp-for-hugo](https://github.com/wooni005/exitwp-for-hugo) - A python script which works with the xml export from Wordpress and converts Wordpress pages and posts to Markdown and YAML for hugo.
 - [blog2md](https://github.com/palaniraja/blog2md) - Works with [exported xml](https://en.support.wordpress.com/export/) file of your free YOUR-TLD.wordpress.com website.
 It also saves approved comments to `YOUR-POST-NAME-comments.md` file along with posts.
-- [wordhugopress](https://github.com/nantipov/wordhugopress) - A Java utility, exports the entire Wordpress site from the database and resource (e.g. images) files stored locally or remotelly.
-Supports merging of the multiple Wordpress sites into a single Hugo one.
+- [wordhugopress](https://github.com/nantipov/wordhugopress) - A small utility written in Java, exports the entire WordPress site from the database and resource (e.g. images) files stored locally or remotelly.
+Therefore, migration from the backup files is possible.
+Supports merging of the multiple WordPress sites into a single Hugo one.

 ## Medium